aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-processing/limit-precision-writing-geometries/_index.md

 using System.Threading.Tasks;
 ```

-Let's explore a practical example to demonstrate how to limit precision when writing geometries using Aspose.GIS for .NET:
+## Step‑by‑Step Guide

-## Step 1: Define Precision Options
+### Step 1: Define Precision Options

-First, create an instance of `GeoJsonOptions` to specify precision settings for writing geometries.
+Create a `GeoJsonOptions` instance and tell Aspose.GIS how many fractional digits you want for X/Y and Z coordinates.

 ```csharp
 var options = new GeoJsonOptions